On the Stochastic-Quantum Correspondence: Generalisation to the continuous case

 Now that we have seen the problems with working with a continuous basis, we can try to do a similar analysis for a configuration space consisting of (classical) field configurations.
-For the sake of simplicity, we will be working with $L^2$\footnote{In principle, the following analysis is valid for any $L^2$ space, \textit{i.e.} over any continuous field.
-However, for ease of notation, we will treat everything as one-dimensional} functions.
+For the sake of simplicity, we will be working with $L^2$ functions\footnote{In principle, the following analysis is valid for any $L^2$ space, \textit{i.e.} over any continuous field.
+However, for ease of notation, we will treat everything as one-dimensional.} .
 Every such function can be described using an orthonormal basis of the space by specifying the expansion coefficient for every basis element:

 where $\{\phi_i\}_{i\in\mathbb{N}}$ is an orthonormal basis of $L^2$ and $c_i=(f,\phi_i)$\footnote{Here we use the notation $(\cdot,\cdot)$ for the inner product, instead of the braket notation, to distinguish the current treatment from a Hilbert space perspective} are the expansion coefficients.
-Wth this, any configuration state of the stochastic process can by specified by an infinite string of complex coefficients.
+With this, any configuration state of the stochastic process can be specified by an infinite string of complex coefficients.
 Therefore, the size (cardinality) of the configuration space is:

 Therefore, the configuration space is \textit{continuous}, and we have exactly the same problem as in the previous subsection.
-To solve this problem, however, is not sufficient to discretise space -- since that would still imply that the expansion coefficients are continuous -- but we have to also discretise the field values\footnote{To only discretise the field values wouldn't solve the problem either because, again, the expansion coefficients will be from a continuous set, and we would still have $|\mathcal{C}|=2^{\aleph_0}$}.
-So we see that we have ended up in a kind of "quantised" field.
+To solve this problem, however, is not sufficient to discretise space -- since that would still imply that the expansion coefficients are continuous -- but we have to also discretise the field values\footnote{To only discretise the field values wouldn't solve the problem either because, again, the expansion coefficients will be from a continuous set, and we would still have $|\mathcal{C}|=2^{\aleph_0}$.}.
+So we see that we have ended up in a kind of ``quantised'' field.